DavidYQY/Make-trading-great-again-/docs/index.md

 S&P dataset is purchased from ﬁrstratedata.com.
 The dataset consists of 670,830 rows of minute-by-minute S&P500 (ˆGSPC) data from January 2013 to November 2019 during trading hours (9:30 AM - 4:00 PM ET) of each trading day.
 For each minute, we have open, high, low, and close prices.
 To be consistent, we use only the close price for our analysis.

+## Literature Review/Related Work

+The relationship between social media and the stock market has been widely studied in the research area.
+Many studies found that future stock return is related to social media such as Twitter.
+The research conducted by Hentschel et al. studied Twitter hashtags and NASDAQ and NYSE stocks [7].
+They claimed that there is a correlation between tweet volume and market performance and found that Twitter can be an indicator of important events that impact the stock market.
+Gilbert and Karahalios [8] built and create the "Anxiety Index" and discovered that the increase of anxiety in blogs can negatively affect the S&P 500 index even though the posts are not related to finance.
+Bartov et al. [4] proposed a method to use Twitter to predict firm-level earnings and stock returns.

+The tweets of Donald Trump are also been thoroughly analyzed by other researches.
+After he becomes the president, his impact has been dramatically increased on Twitter.
+Several methods have been proposed in utilizing Trump's tweets to predict the stock market.
+J.P.Morgan Research [2] created the “Volfefe Index” and suggested that Trump Tweet can have a statistically significant impact on the market.
+Juma’h et al. [9] used the effect of President Trump’s tweets to predict companies’ performance.
+These works support our hypothesis that the tweets from Donald Trump can be useful for stock market prediction.

 ## Sources:

 [1] M. Hu and B. Liu, “Mining and summarizing customer reviews,” in Proceedings of the tenth ACM SIGKDD international conference on Knowledge discovery and data mining, pp. 168–177, ACM, 2004.

 [2] J. Y. Munier Scalem, Henry St John, “Introducing the volfefe index,” J.P.Morgan Research, vol. Sep 6, pp. 144–151, 2019.

+[3] C. H. Liu, Applications of twitter emotion detection for stock market prediction.
+PhD thesis, Massachusetts Institute of Technology, 2017.

+[4] E. Bartov, L. Faurel, and P. S. Mohanram, “Can twitter help predict firm-level earningsand stock returns?,”The Accounting Review, vol. 93, no. 3, pp. 25–57, 2017.

+[5] S.  Hochreiter  and  J.  Schmidhuber,  “Long  short-term  memory,”Neural computation,vol. 9, no. 8, pp. 1735–1780, 1997.

+[6] A. Agarwal, B. Xie, I. Vovsha, O. Rambow, and R. Passonneau, “Sentiment analysis of twitter data,” inProceedings of the Workshop on Language in Social Media (LSM 2011),pp. 30–38, 2011.

+[7] Hentschel, M., & Alonso, O. (2014).
+Follow the money: A study of cashtags on Twitter.
+First Monday, 19(8).

+[8] Gilbert, E., & Karahalios, K. (2010).
+Widespread worry and the stock market.
+In Proceedings of the International Conference on Weblogs and Social.

+[9] Juma’h, Ahmad H., and Yazan Alnsour.
+"Using Social Media Analytics: The Effect of President Trump’s Tweets On Companies’ Performance."
+Journal of Accounting and Management Information Systems 17.1 (2018): 100-121.